-In chronic hypomania, a form rarely seen clinically, elated periods predominate, with habitual reduction of sleep to < 6 h.
+In chronic hypomania, a form rarely seen clinically, elated periods predominate, with habitual reduction of sleep to < 6 hours.
 People with this form are constantly overcheerful, self-assured, overenergetic, full of plans, improvident, overinvolved, and meddlesome; they rush off with restless impulses and may act in an overfamiliar manner with people.

 For some people, cyclothymic and chronic hypomanic dispositions contribute to success in business, leadership, achievement, and artistic creativity; however, they more often have serious detrimental interpersonal and social consequences.
 Consequences often include instability with an uneven work and schooling history, impulsive and frequent changes of residence, repeated romantic or marital breakups, and an episodic abuse of alcohol and drugs.

 Patients should be taught how to live with the extremes of their temperamental inclinations; however, living with cyclothymic disorder is not easy because interpersonal relationships are often stormy.
 Jobs with flexible hours are advised.
-Patients with artistic inclinations should be encouraged to pursue careers in the arts because the excesses and fragility of cyclothymia may be better tolerated there.
+Patients with artistic inclinations might perhaps be encouraged to pursue careers in the arts because the excesses and fragility of cyclothymia may be better tolerated there.

-The decision to use a mood stabilizer (eg, lithium; certain anticonvulsants, especially valproate, carbamazepine, and lamotrigine) depends on the balance between functional impairment and the social benefits or creative spurts that patients may experience.
-Divalproex 500 to 1000 mg po once/day is often better tolerated than equivalent doses of lithium.
+The decision to use a mood stabilizer (eg, lithium Lithium Choice of drug treatment for bipolar disorders can be difficult because all drugs have significant adverse effects, drug interactions are common, and no drug is universally effective.
+Selection... read more ; certain anticonvulsants Anticonvulsants Choice of drug treatment for bipolar disorders can be difficult because all drugs have significant adverse effects, drug interactions are common, and no drug is universally effective.
+Selection... read more , especially valproate, carbamazepine, and lamotrigine) depends on the balance between functional impairment and the social benefits or creative spurts that patients may experience.
+Divalproex 500 to 1000 mg orally once a day is often better tolerated than equivalent doses of lithium.

 Support groups can help patients by providing a forum to share their common experiences and feelings.